scala-ts/scala-ts/docs/config.md

   (baseDirectory.value / "project" / "prelude.ts").toURI.toURL)
 ```

-More than the prelude, the TypeScript printer can be further customized through the `scalatsPrinter` settings, with the utilities provided along the SBT plugin.
+More than the prelude, the printer can be further customized through the `scalatsPrinter` settings, with the utilities provided along the SBT plugin.

 - `scalatsFilePrinter` - Print one file per type.
 - `scalatsSingleFilePrinter` - Print all types in a single file (see [example](https://github.com/scala-ts/scala-ts/blob/master/sbt-plugin/src/sbt-test/sbt-scala-ts/single-file-printer/build.sbt#L9).